DoubleDoughnut/ClutchDownloader/README.md

 ClutchDownloader
 ================

-A simple script that will download the latest version of Clutch.
+A simple script that will download the latest version of <a href=https://github.com/KJCracks/Clutch>Clutch</a>

 <b>Requirements:</b>